Treating Incontinence in Women with Medicine

 Electrical stimulation

-This is a painless therapy that uses a tiny amount of electric current.
-It helps strengthen very weak or damaged pelvic floor muscles.
+This is a painless therapy that uses a tiny amount of electric current on the nerves that control your bladder.
+It helps make very weak or damaged pelvic floor muscles stronger.
 The electric current is sent through the muscles of the pelvic floor and bladder.
 This causes the muscles to contract.
 In time, this helps make the muscles stronger.

 Stimulator implants

-This method is used to treat urge incontinence.
-A small device is implanted under the skin near the upper buttocks.
-This device gives off mild electrical signals.
+This method is used to treat severe urge incontinence that hasn’t responded to other treatments.
+A small internal pulse generator device is implanted under the skin near the upper buttocks.
+This device gives off mild electrical signals to stimulate the sacral nerves that affect bladder function.
 These block extra signals that are being sent to the bladder muscle.
 This helps the bladder work more normally.